 The year 2021 marks the completion of 7 decades of Sino-Pakistan relations.
+While Bosnia-Pakistan relations as well as Pakistan-Turkey relations are vibrant, Pakistan’s strongest ally remains China.
 The foundations of an all-weather strategic cooperative partnership between the two neighbors have been built on the solid footings of mutual interests and principled policies.
 The history of the cordiality between both countries traces its root back to May 21, 1951, when Pakistan established its diplomatic relations with the People’s Republic of China soon after its independence.

 Pakistan proved to be the first country to take the lead for the restoration of the legitimate rights of China by co-sponsoring a resolution in the United Nations General Assembly in September 1950 to install the delegation of China in the world organization.
 Since then, both countries have adopted supportive stances affecting each other’s interests.
 The friendship between them has been founded in the wit of ancients and time-honored good neighbor solidarity.